-ONE MONTH before part
+ONE MONTH before the graduation party

 [ ] Pick a date that works best—it doesn't have to be the weekend of the graduation ceremony.